lensesio/fast-data-dev/README.md

     docker start -a lenses

-Please read the advanced run section, for information on more advanced use cases, like accessing from external kafka clients.
+Please read the advanced run section for information on more advanced use cases, like accessing from external kafka clients.

 ### What is Lenses